“The world is going to end in 12 years if we don’t address climate change.”

 WATCH: CNN Pundit Skewers Warren For “Riding Ocasio-Cortez’s Coattails”

-Ocasio-Cortez’s overblown warning, they speculated, may have been referring to a major Intergovernmental Panel on Climate Change report from last October, which predicted that global temperatures would rise by 1.5 degrees Celsius, or 14 degree Fahrenheit, between 2030 and 2052.
+Ocasio-Cortez’s overblown warning, they speculated, may have been referring to a major Intergovernmental Panel on Climate Change report from last October, which predicted that global temperatures would rise by 1.5 degrees Celsius, or 14 degree Fahrenheit, by between 2030 and 2052.
 Climate scientists have identified the 1.5-degree increase as the threshold at which there is no turning back the damage to the planet.

 However, that would not actually be the end of the world, as Ocasio-Cortez claimed ― not even close.
 Rather, the report warned that if humans do not find a way to slash their reliance on fossil fuels ― 45 percent by 2030 and essentially to zero by 2052 ― the world may become less hospitable to their current way of life, with higher sea levels, hotter heat waves, and more extreme disasters.